'Hardy Chicago' Fig

 Small to medium sized fruit violet skin when ripe.
 Sweet, strawberry pink pulp.
 Fruit resembles that of 'Brown Turkey.'
 Excellent flavor and very hardy.
 If all above-ground growth is winter killed, new growth will leap out in the spring and still bear a crop of figs by late summer.
 Not all fig varieties will do this in shorter northern growing seasons.
 This variety was originally found growing in a garden on Chicago's south side.
 Likely of Italian origin.

 Size at maturity: Varies according to training technique, pruning and winter die-back.

 Cultivation: Plant in rich, well-drained soil in an area that receives six hours of sun.

 Zone hardiness: 7-10.
 In zones 6 and below winter protection is necessary.

 Plant size: One year old trees are about 18" with a dense root system.
 This size tree will likely fruit in 1-2 years if given proper care.

-Shipping Restrictions: Shipment prohibited to CA. No summer (potted plant) shipment to: WA, WY, UT, OR, ND, NM, NV, MT, LA, ID, FL, AZ.
+Shipping Restrictions: Shipment prohibited to CA. No potted plant shipment to: WA, WY, UT, OR, ND, NM, NV, MT, LA, ID, FL, AZ.
 These states are permitted for fall bare root shipment.
-Order now for spring 2017 shipping.
+Order now for SPRING 2019 shipping.

 Organically grown by Cricket Hill Garden, in compliance with CT NOFA Farmer's Pledge.